NikhilLimaye/cmpe202/lab4/README.md

+Lab 4 Solution --
+Design Patterns used --
-Design Pattern used - 1.
-Chain of Responsibility  2.
-Singleton
+1. Chain of Responsibility
+Multiple classes or "handlers" can handle a request for assigning a table.
+The appropriate client could be at the top of the list or somewhere down the queue.
+Table Helper - Hanlder Interface
+AssignCurrent - Concrete Handler 1
+FindAndAssign - Concrete Handler 2

+2. Singleton
+Only a single instance of the waitlist needs to be existing
+The Class WaitlistManager is a Singleton class for this purpose.

-Lab4 : CRC Cards
+CRC Cards

 Class <i>Client</i>
 Responsibilities: